 The culverts and bridges that carry streams and brooks under our roadways are important.
-Problem is, most of them are either outdated or poorly designed.
+The problem?
+Most of them are either outdated or poorly designed.

 Fish or other animals moving upstream to find food or spawning pools hit a dead end when waters are low.
 And when traditional migration routes are blocked, it throws the entire natural cycle out of whack.